Shyvana Build Guide by Veralion

 Mid priority also allows you to invade the enemy fearlessly with an aggressive setup.
 Shyvana can steal away an entire side of the jungle with a single opening, and a healthy mid diff is essential to putting the enemy jungler on the Maduro diet.

 Bonus points for a heavy roaming midlaner like Talon or Aurelion Sol.
 These champions are much more effective at ganking than you are, so it makes sense to have them fill the role.
 All you need to do is swing by mid and catch waves.
 Getting funneled free mid lane farm on a champion that scales as hard as Shyvana does is fantastic.

 5. A strong, winning bottom lane

 Again, you only need 3 of the above in order to make the build work.
 If you've got all of them, then AP Shyvana becomes one of the strongest picks in the entire game.
 If left alone and allowed free reign of the map, you'll have first turret through first Rift, first inhibitor through second Rift into Baron, and a 22 minute Dragon Soul on top of truly frightful teamfight potential.
 It's seriously disgusting how hard she can snowball a game under the right circumstances.
-There's no counterplay.
-She just hits Flame Breath and one hits half a team from half a screen away.
-Imagine Zoe, but without needing setup and in a much wider AoE.
+How do you deal with a dragon that has 400 AP, 3500 life, and 200 Armor and MR?
+You just don't.

 Auto reset which hits twice and synergizes with the on-hit damage from her Flame Breath mark, Burnout, and Nashor's Tooth.
 While in dragon form it cleaves every target in a full semicircle in front of you and generates fury for each target hit, which can add up to quite a bit.
 Proper positioning to cleave groups of creeps (and especially Raptor camps) will extend dragon form far beyond its base duration and allow you to fire several additional Flame Breaths.